hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 Exceptions
 ----------

 Modernizer.js and Respond.js should be the only JS in the header, so it’s hard to have a rule that will put it there, so we have put only these two js in the index.html and it is not served from Plone’s js registry.
 In case if the site is loaded without the Diazo theme, the modernizer.js and respond.js will be provided by Plone.
+Update: respond.js has been removed, as we decided to drop responsive design support to browsers that do not support media queries.

 Layout